Aungban: Climate

-The high elevation gives Aungban a cooler, temperate climate compared to the lowland tropical regions of Myanmar.
-The area experiences mild summers, cool winters, and frequent mists—ideal for agriculture and floriculture.

 Aungban has a monsoon-influenced humid subtropical climate (Cwa), closely bordering a subtropical highland climate (Cwb) according to the Köppen climate classification system.
+The area displays the classic dry winter – hot summer pattern associated with tropical monsoonal climates.

 The town has three seasons: the hot, dry inter-monsoonal season (mid-February to mid-May), the rainy southwest monsoon season (mid-May to late October), and the cool, relatively dry northeast monsoon season (late October to mid-February).

+The weather is usually warm and temperate.
+When compared with winter, the summers have much more rainfall.

 The average annual temperature in Aungban is 19.1 °C. The warmest month of the year is April, with an average temperature of 22.7 °C.

 At 14.2 °C on average, January is the coldest month of the year.
 The variation in annual temperature is around 8.5 C-change.

 The yearly rainfall is 1654 mm.
 The difference in precipitation between the driest month and the wettest month is 290 mm.

-Natural Disasters

-Earthquake

-On 28 March 2025, a powerful 7.7-magnitude earthquake struck central Myanmar, leaving a trail of destruction across the nation.
-A hotel in Aungban collapsed during the tremors, trapping 25 individuals and resulting in at least 10 fatalities.
-Rescue teams managed to save the remaining survivors, but the tragedy underscored the quake's severity.
-Nearby, in Nampang Village, approximately 100 homes were flattened, with two children among the deceased.